All Mercy services are open. See safe options for care and the latest COVID-19 vaccine information.

-A PSA test is a blood test that measures the level of PSA in a man’s blood.
+A prostate-specific antigen (PSA) test is a blood test that measures the level of PSA in a man’s blood.
 PSA is a protein produced by the cells of the prostate.
-Healthy men have low amounts of PSA in the blood.
+Healthy men have low amounts of PSA in their blood.
 An elevated PSA may indicate an enlarged prostate or be caused by inflammation of the prostate gland or prostate cancer.

+The PSA level in blood is measured in units called nanograms per milliliter (ng/mL).
 Your chance of developing prostate cancer increases as your PSA level increases.
 4 ng/mL is a common threshold for determining whether a man needs further testing.
-Checkups that measure your ng/mL level will help your Mercy doctor decide if you need more tests to determine a prostate cancer diagnosis.

-A digital rectal exam is performed by a doctor or nurse who manually checks for abnormalities by inserting a gloved, lubricated finger in the rectum to determine, based on feel, if the prostate is:
+A digital rectal exam (DRE) is a test used to check for prostate abnormalities.
+Your Mercy doctor or nurse will manually insert a gloved, lubricated finger into your rectum to determine if your prostate is:

 At Mercy, we offer comprehensive services to diagnose and treat a full range of conditions, including: